mdrohmann/fluxible-plugin-fetchr/README.md

 app.getPlugin('FetchrPlugin').registerService(yourService);
 ```

+For real examples, you can check out [the `server.js` file in our chat example](https://github.com/yahoo/flux-examples/blob/master/chat/server.js).

 ### Exposing Your Services

 Fetchr also contains an express/connect middleware that can be used as your access point from the client.